Lemania

 Lemania was a Swiss watch manufacturer and manufacturer of watch movements.

+History

 It was founded in 1884 by Alfred Lugrin (1858-1920), who had trained at Jaeger-LeCoultre.
 Lugrin received awards and gold medals at exhibitions in Milan in 1906 and in Bern in 1914.
 Until 1930, the factory was called Lugrin SA, until Lugrin's son-in-law Marius Meylan established the firm Lemania Watch Co., based in L'Orient, Switzerland (Vaud).

 In 1932, Lemania, Omega and Tissot merged to form the SSIH group.

-Lemania produced movements for Omega, including for the Speedmaster that Buzz Aldrin wore on the moon.